droundy/thesis-pommerenck/gas-adsorption/referee-response.md

 that our theory *does* take into account the gas, and places a fundamental limit on the capacity of an entire class of materials (inflexible porous materials).
 This is far from useless.
-The referee suggests as superior an approach involving screening hundreds of thousands of actual MOFs.
-We will point out that such an approach cannot possibly determine that there isn't a better MOF out there, while our approach can do so.
+The referee suggests as superior an approach involving screening hundreds of thousands of actual or theoretical MOFs.

-TODO: We should find a place to edit the paper to make this more clear, and state here that we did so.
+    Such a study is indeed valuable for guiding the development of improved MOFs, but is entirely unable to place a rigorous upper bound on the attainable capacity, since it is always possible that there is a better structure out there.
+We have edited the paragraph on page 3 of the paper that discusses this sort of study to make this more clear (and added a reference the paper by Ahmed et al.).

 The referee gives a litany of structural properties that we do not address in our model: "pore volume, pore size, specific surface area, crystal density,